gregurco/jobeet-tutorial/docs/days/day-8.md

 This action is very similar to create action but there are:
 - another path and name of the route
 - job object is pre-populated to the method
-- we build form based on this job object, but not new one
+- we build form based on this job object, not the new one
 - another template
 - we do not call `persist`, because job object was already persisted